 Pearls are Precious

 Pearls are so precious; they are beautiful pieces of natural jewelry that deserve to be treasured.
 Maybe you have inherited a set of pearls from a loved one.
-Or perhaps you were gifted some beautiful pearls on your wedding day or graduation.
-Or maybe you treat yourself to some pearls, because you have always wanted some.
+Or perhaps you have gifted some beautiful pearls on your wedding day or graduation.
+Or maybe you treat yourself to some pearls because you have always wanted some.
 However, you found yourself in possession of their loveliness, I’m sure you want to keep them looking perfect for as long as possible.
-So you probably could do with some tips to care for pearls, so maybe one day, you could pass your precious pearls onto someone you love.
+So you probably could do with some tips on how to clean pearls, so maybe one day, you could pass your precious pearls onto someone you love.

 How to Care for Pearls

-If your are storing your pearls for a period of time, store is a soft jewelry pouch or cloth.
-Abrasive materials, like coarse wool or hessian, have no place any where near pearls.
+If you are storing your pearls for a period of time, the store is a soft jewelry pouch or cloth.
+Abrasive materials, like coarse wool or hessian, have no place anywhere near pearls.

 How NOT to Care for Pearls

 Since pearls are organic, they require a special kind of care that will ensure they are protected and remain looking beautiful for a long, long time.
 You can’t simply dunk them in a bowl of soapy water to clean them, as you could be doing more harm than good.
 Pearls can be easily damaged by chemicals found in your common household cleaners and abrasive substances.

 If a cleaning product contains, bleach, ammonia, acetic acid or chlorine, avoid them at all costs.
 In addition, you may want to take off your pearls if you are going to be using baking soda, washing up liquids, or washing powders, as they can damage the delicate surface of pearls.
 So if you are doing some household chores, maybe pop your pearls somewhere safe, until you are done.